AndreasAlbert/dm_functions/README.md

 Utility functions to deal with DM interpretations.

 ## DMSimp mediator widths
-Individual functions exist for partial widths, and the total width of axial-vector, vector, scalar and pseudoscalar mediators.
+Functions for the calculation of partial and total mediator widths, for axial-vector, vector, scalar and pseudoscalar mediators.
+The analytic functions are taken from the [2017 LHC DMWG report](https://arxiv.org/abs/1703.05703).

 Let's calculate the total mediator width for an axial mediator: